alexrodfe/hacker-news-golang-scraper/README.md

 This scraper has been designed to work with golang's native libraries, so no need for dependencies!

-The repo also includes some unitary testing, if you wish to run them as well on your own then you will need to install [testify](https://github.com/stretchr/testify).
+The repo also includes some unitary testing, if you wish to run the tests on your own you will need to install [testify](https://github.com/stretchr/testify).
 For this you can use the `go.mod` file attached or run:

 ```console